-The Humanitarian Country Team (HCT) is the strategic and operational decision-making and oversight forum for humanitarian interventions in Nigeria established and led by the Humanitarian Coordinator.
-The composition of the HCT includes representatives from the UN, IOM, INGO Forum, the Red, National NGOs, Donors and Cross/Red Crescent Movement.
+This is the highest-level and strategic decision-making and oversight forum for humanitarian interventions in Nigeria established and led by the Humanitarian Coordinator.
+The composition of the HCT includes representatives from the UN, INGOs, National NGOs, Red Cross/Red Crescent Movement and Donors.
 As the centrepiece of the humanitarian coordination architecture in Nigeria, the HCT provides a platform for timely, effective and efficient decision making, thereby contributing to longer-term recovery while alleviating human suffering and protecting the lives, livelihoods and dignity of populations in need.

 Operational Humanitarian Country Team (OHCT)

-The Operational HCT was set up in 2016 to provide increased operational guidance and decision making in the complex humanitarian emergency of the North East.
-The Operational HCT meets bi-weekly and links the strategic decision making made at the Federal level with the operational decision making and delivery of humanitarian assistance to the affected population in the field.
-The OHCT, chaired by the Deputy Humanitarian Coordinator (DHC), and serves as an effective body for providing improved coordination and quality of the humanitarian response in the North-East.
+This platform was set up in 2016 to provide increased operational guidance and decision making in the complex humanitarian emergency of the North-East.
+The OHCT meets bi-weekly and links the strategic decision making made at the Federal level with the operational decision making and delivery of humanitarian assistance to the affected population in the field.
+The OHCT, chaired by the Deputy Humanitarian Coordinator (DHC), serves as an effective body for providing improved coordination and quality of the humanitarian response in North-East Nigeria.

 Access Working Group (AWG)

-In the North East, it is also estimated that 930, 000 people remain inaccessible to humanitarian actors, and the AWG therefore serves as an advisory body to the strategic leadership of the humanitarian community in promoting access to the population in need; facilitating and enabling information collection and analysis; as well as aiding in the operationalization of plans to stabilise living conditions for millions of affected people.
-The Access Working group is jointly chaired by OCHA Access Advisor and INGO Forum.
+This platform serves as an advisory body to the strategic leadership of the humanitarian community in promoting principled access to the hundreds of thousands of people in dire need of humanitarian assistance, facilitating and enabling information collection and analysis, as well as aiding in the operationalisation of plans to stabilise living conditions for millions of affected people.
+OCHA and NIF co-chair the AWG.

-The Sector working groups (also known as Clusters) are groups of humanitarian organizations, both UN and non-UN, in each of the main sectors of humanitarian action, e.g. food, water, health and logistics.
-They are designated by the Inter-Agency Standing Committee (IASC) and have clear responsibilities for coordination.
+The Humanitarian Sectors Working Groups (also known as Clusters) bring together humanitarian organisations comprising of the UN, I/NGOs, government, MSF, etc. along the respective sectors of humanitarian action as shown in the chart.
+These clusters are designated by the Inter-Agency Standing Committee (IASC) and have clear responsibilities for coordination.